Temple of Poseidon, Sounion: Columns in Venice and England

 In 1825, two columns of the temple collapsed.
 At least one of the two, the fifth from the northeast corner, was dismantled on the orders of Amilcare Paulucci, commander of the Imperial Austrian Navy, and taken to the Venetian Arsenal in 1826.
-Five of the eight original drums and the column capital were afterwards reassembled and placed in the garden of a neoclassical palazzo on Fondamenta Briati.
-The blocks bear a number of modern inscriptions, including by French sailors: "Le Zefire Bric Du ROI 1816."
+Five of the eight original drums and the column capital were afterwards reassembled and placed in the garden of a neoclassical palazzo on Fondamenta Briati, part of the Ca' Foscari University of Venice.
+The blocks bear a number of modern inscriptions, including by French sailors: "Le Zefire Bric Du ROI 1816".

 From the column, an intact pair of wooden dowels, inscribed ΕΥΘΥ and Ε in early-to-mid-5th century BCE lettering, was recovered and placed on display in the Seminario Patriarcale in Venice.
 The current location is unknown.

 Currently there are five known column drums of the temple located in England.
 Four drums are displayed in the garden of Chatsworth House as a base of a bust of the sixth Duke of Devonshire.
 They are presumably the bottom, third, fourth and the sixth drum taken from a single column.
-The British Museum preserves another one which is probably the seventh.
+The British Museum preserves another one which is probably the seventh drum of the same column.